Subscriber OnlyEconomy

 The latest Irish Times/Ipsos poll appears to bear this out.

-It puts Fine Gael on a resurgent 27 per cent of the vote (up four points since early summer), in advance of Sinn Féin on 20 per cent (down three) and Fianna Fáil on 19 per cent.
+It puts Fine Gael on a resurgent 27 per cent of the vote (up four points since early summer), ahead of Sinn Féin on 20 per cent (down three) and Fianna Fáil on 19 per cent.
 The result is Fine Gael’s highest since June 2021, and the lowest for Sinn Féin since the 2020 general election.
 It was Sinn Féin’s fourth consecutive slide in the polls.

 Ipsos